MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/powershell.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

-This article explains how you can move beyond the basics of compiling and testing code and use PowerShell scripts to add business logic to pipelines.
+This article explains how you can move beyond compiling and testing code and use PowerShell scripts to add business logic to pipelines.
 The Azure Pipelines [PowerShell task](/azure/devops/pipelines/tasks/reference/powershell-v2) runs PowerShell scripts in your pipelines.
 You can use PowerShell to access the Azure DevOps REST API, work with Azure DevOps work items and test management, or call other services as needed.

 You can use variables in your PowerShell scripts.
 For more information, see [Define variables](../process/variables.md).